Tuesday May 1, 2018

 Regular maintenance and repairs are a necessary step in prolonging the life of your vehicle.
 Proactive maintenance helps your vehicle stand up to wear and tear and repairs fix problems that affect your vehicle’s operation.

 Over the life of a vehicle, repair and maintenance costs can add up quickly.
 According to CAA, owning a vehicle can cost Canadians anywhere from $8,000 to $12,000 per year in insurance, gas, tires, parking fees and maintenance costs.
-Choosing the right mechanic can help ease the strain on your wallet and help your vehicle last for years to come.
+Choosing the right mechanic can help ease the strain on your wallet, prevent unexpected breakdowns and help your vehicle last for years to come.
 Before you choose a mechanic, consider these important factors:

 If you purchased your vehicle from a dealership, you may want to use your dealership’s mechanic.
 Even if you purchased your vehicle in a private sale, you can still talk to the local dealership about servicing your vehicle.